JohanAanesen/CSAMS/docs/johanWeekly.md

     - Fixed this in the major refactor i did on #8
 - Tasks could probably have been better defined from my end as the project leader

+Week 2
+===
+I have worked on
+* Refactoring the project
+* '#7 - Course Page'

+Design/Architectural descisions
+---
+I made the Course Page where I decided on a standard container width, with tabbed information pages.
+One tab for the course description, one for assignment links, one for participant list and one for questions.
+I am waiting on Christopher if I should implement the questions tab or not :/

+The good, the bad, the rest
+---
+I felt like I didn't get much done this week, the refactoring took a lot longer than I anticipated, and a lot of time was wasted just waiting for the refactoring to get anywhere because Svein had the main idea behind how the structure should become.
+When he couldn't work too much the monday we ended up spending the whole tuesday aswell.
+Then I had birthday and some other stuff came up, Here's to hoping next week we're getting loads done :cheers:

+Positives:
++ New project structure is more tidy
++ Course page looks nice
++ Found a MD to HTML package that is perfect for our usage
++ Got time to do a lot of research

+Negatives:
+- Didn't get a lot done
+- Refactoring took a lot more time than anticipated